 - Dealer finance: The finance offered by car dealers works in a similar way to a bank loan.
 One notable difference is that loans from a dealer sometimes involve the borrower needing to make a balloon payment at the end in order to own the car.
 Dealers generally also carry out a careful assessment of the borrower before approving finance.
 This could include a credit check, but the outcome of that may not rule out a borrower automatically.
 Like banks, dealers may simply charge a higher interest rate to borrowers with bad credit due to the increased risk involved in providing the loan.

 - Guarantor car loans: Applicants who might otherwise not be eligible to borrow money to buy a car might be approved if someone – a family member, say – acts as guarantor for the loan.
 This person would take on responsibility for paying back the loan if the borrower defaulted.
 This arrangement removes some of the risk for the lender, instead shifting much of the risk to the guarantor.
-This arrangement can strain the borrower’s relationship with their guarantor, so it could be worth thinking your options through carefully before committing.
+This arrangement could strain the borrower’s relationship with their guarantor, so it’s worth thinking your options through carefully before committing.

 How to apply for a bad credit car loan